nhofman/dualSeq_pipe/README.md

 	- preprocessing
 	- variant_calling

+## Prerequisites
+- Mamba/Conda
+- Snakemake >= 7
+- Python > 3.10
+- Pyyaml

+The required tools need to be installed before running the pipeline.
+If conda or mamba is preexisting on the system, the file dualseq.yaml can be used to create a conda/mamba environment containing all necessary tools and dependencies.

+The pipeline uses the Snakemake conda integration to provide the necessary software packages, if conda or mamba is installed on the system.
+The environments are defined as YAML files and can be set via the conda directive for each rule.
+Predefined environment files are provided in the directory `conda_envs`.

 ## Execution
+The wrapper script can be executed with the following command:
 ```
 usage: dualSeq.py --data DATA_FILE --pipeline-config PIPELINE_CONFIG --outdir OUTPUT_FOLDER [--profile PROFILE] [-t CORES] [-j JOBS] [--use-conda] [--conda-frontend {mamba,conda}]
                   [--conda-prefix CONDA_PREFIX] [--conda-create-envs-only] [--latency-wait LATENCY] [--other [OTHER ...]] [-v] [--verbose] [-h]